 If they fall into the flexible-friendly category, refer to this and their common practices in your request.
 If there is a lack of evidence of embracing flexibility, you are potentially asking for something that they have not had to deal with before, and so you may need to be prepared to create a more compelling business case.

 3. Know your reasons and motivation for making the request

 Why do you want to change your working arrangements?
 What will it give you?
-These may be very personal reasons, such as wanting to spend quality time with young children, collect your children from school or nursery at particular times, cut out your commuting time, be more productive by working from home, give you more time to care for an elder relative, pursue another interest … whatever it is, your employer is unlikely to want to know all the details.
+These may be for very personal reasons, such as wanting to spend quality time with young children, collect your children from school or nursery at particular times, cut out your commuting time, be more productive by working from home, give you more time to care for an elderly relative, pursue another interest … whatever it is, your employer is unlikely to want to know all the details.
 They just need to be convinced that you are committed to contributing and performing well in your job role.
 When we become a parent or carer it can become all-consuming.
 When you submit a flexible working request you are doing this in your professional employee role – not wearing your parent or carer hat.
 Write your request rationally rather than emotionally.

 4. Prepare for a negotiation

 In knowing your reasons for wanting to request flexible working arrangements, whether it is around the hours that you work, the way in which you work or your place of work, think about your ideal arrangements and then think about what you are prepared to compromise on, if they are not workable for your employer following your initial request.
 Demonstrating some flexibility around your request, taking into account your own needs, along with those of your employer, will show greater commitment and understanding.